 English Language Proficiency

-- Official NBDE score reports must be submitted via CAAPID application.
+- Official NBDE score reports must be submitted via the ADEA CAAPID application.

 Advanced Dental Admissions Test (ADAT)